Are you looking for a German Shepherd rescue in Alabama?

 During the COVID-19 pandemic, many Alabama residents surrendered their dogs due to hardship.
 People lost their jobs and couldn’t afford to keep their pets.
 Animal shelters in the Gulf South are overflowing with animals.

-By adopting such a dog, you’ll be giving them a second chance at a good quality of life which they deserve.
+By adopting such a dog, you’ll give them a second chance at a good quality of life they deserve.
 Furthermore, many animals in shelters have a history of neglect, cruelty, and abandonment – and rescuing saves lives.

 2. Less expensive than buying